 ARTICLE III.
 MEMBERSHIP

-Section 3.1 Any American citizen of voting age living in the United Kingdom who supports the principles of the Democratic Party of the United States and who wishes to belong is eligible to join.
+Section 3.1 Any American citizen of voting age (or who will reach voting age on or before the date of the next federal election in the United States) living in the United Kingdom who supports the principles of the Democratic Party of the United States and who wishes to belong is eligible to join.

 Section 3.2 No oath of loyalty, fees or dues, or past voting record shall be required as a condition of membership.

-Section 3.3 Associate membership is offered to American young persons who have not yet reached voting age who otherwise would be eligible for membership.

-Section 3.4 Members shall be entitled to participate in, and shall be eligible for election in the

-elections held at, the Elections Meeting referenced in Section 10.3 only if they are members of Democrats Abroad UK on January 31 of the year in which the general meeting is held and remain members continuously on all dates from January 31 until and including the date of the general meeting.
+Section 3.3 Members shall be entitled to vote and participate in, and shall be eligible for election in the biennial elections (involving advance balloting prior to the Elections Meeting and, if necessary, further balloting at the Elections Meeting)referenced in Section 11.2 only if they are members of Democrats Abroad UK on January 31 of the year in which the general meeting is held and remain members continuously on all dates from January 31 until and including the date of the Elections Meeting.
+However, only those who were members by January 1 of the year on which the meeting is held and remain members continuously on all dates from January 1 until and including the date of the Elections Meeting shall be eligible for nomination or election to any position to be elected.

+Section 3.4 The organisation is committed to gender diversity, including equality of males, females, and persons who identify as neither male nor female.
+Gender is defined according to the good faith identification of the individual, and any identification by an individual member is presumed to be made in good faith.
+Where the term non-binary is used in these Bylaws, it shall include all persons who do not identify consistently as male or female, including those who identify as gender fluid.

 ARTICLE IV.
 THE COUNCIL

 Section 4.1 There shall be a Council composed of no fewer than 15 members.
-All members of the Council shall be members of the organization and shall be supporters of the Democratic Party.
 The purpose of the Council is to promote the interests and activities of Democrats Abroad UK.
 All Officers, Voting Representatives, Non-Voting Representatives, and Executive Committee members are automatically members of the DAUK Council but shall not count toward the 15 member minimum.

-Section 4.2 The Council shall be elected at the Elections Meeting specified in Section 10.3.
+Section 4.2 The Council shall be elected via the biennial elections procedure (involving advance balloting prior to the Elections Meeting and, if necessary, further balloting at the Elections Meeting), described in Section 11.2

 Section 4.3 The number to be elected to the Council shall be determined by the Executive

-Committee and shall be set forth in the call for the meeting.
+Committee and shall be set forth in the call for the Elections Meeting.

 Section 4.4 Additional members may be added to the Council from time to time by a two-thirds vote of the Council members present at any duly held meeting of the Council.